 Be intentional about learning new skills and experiencing new things.
 Be a lifelong learner.

 Focus on stillness to allow my intuition to take the wheel and guide me.

 Bloom from within by fostering self-love and working through challenging emotions without crutches like food.

 Self-care is priority #1.
-Mindfulness, meditation, restorative yoga are all on my list for staying sane, focusing on flexibility, and being healthy and vibrant.
+Mindfulness, meditation, and restorative yoga are all on my list for staying sane, focusing on flexibility, and being healthy and vibrant.

-Meditation to create stillness and space to recharge.
+Meditation creates stillness and space to recharge.

 3. Follow through.

 Well-being is a skill we can develop.
 With practice and intention, we can build better health and wellness habits to reach our goals and keep ourselves in a constant state of thriving, instead of yo-yo-ing all over the place.
-Follow through requires three things: commitment, perseverance and discipline.
+Follow-through requires three things: commitment, perseverance and discipline.
 You have to get up and exercise whether you like it or not.
 You have to reach for healthy food even though you feel like eating a box of donuts.
 You have to keep your mind focused on the end goal.
 And that is to live well, be well, and feel amazing every day.
 It’s about training your brain to crave the good stuff instead of the bad stuff.

 Our wellness affects so many areas of our lives; if it’s not good, it can stop us from achieving what we truly desire out of life.
 My wellness break in Hawaii was the perfect reset I needed.
 It broke the cycle of stress, exhaustion and unhealthy eating.
-And it gave me the white space to focus my energy toward my creativity again.
+And it gave me the white space to focus my energy on my creativity again.
 Creativity does not thrive in a place of stress, exhaustion and comparing.
 It also broke my unhealthy pattern of picking up my phone every 5 seconds.
 From now on, my focus is on change and making it a practiced way of living.